UzmaSayyeda/Climate-Analysis-with-SQLAlchemy-and-Flask/README.md

 ### Hints
 - Join the station and measurement tables for some of the queries.
 - Use the Flask `jsonify` function to convert your API data to a valid JSON response object.

+### Credits

+- Tutor and AskBCS help debug the code.